FREE AND REDUCED MEAL PROGRAM

 Office of the Assistant Secretary for Civil Rights

 This institution is an equal opportunity provider.

 Further, the Rhode Island Department of Education does not discriminate on the basis of age, sex, sexual orientation, gender identity/expression, race, color, religion, national origin or disability.
-To file a complaint of discrimination with the State of Rhode Island, write to the Rhode Island Department of Education, Director, Office of Equity and Access, 255 Westminster Street, Providence, RI 02903 or call (401) 222-8979.
+To file a complain of discriminatin with the State of Rhodei Island, write to the Rhode Island Department of Education, Director of Education, Director, Office of Equity and Access, 255 Westminster Street, Providence, RI 02903 or call (401) 222-8979.